Face My Enemy: Critical response

-Rob Leane, for Den of Geek, stated that "this week we continue to see the fallout of [Captain America: The Winter Soldier]’s revelations playing out in gleefully entertaining fashion ... we were treated to a twisty espionage-heavy thriller of an episode".
+Rob Leane, for Den of Geek, stated that "this week we continue to see the fallout of [Captain America: The Winter Soldier]'s revelations playing out in gleefully entertaining fashion ... we were treated to a twisty espionage-heavy thriller of an episode".
 Leane added that "by pitting May against her other self in a well-shot, thumpingly-scored fight sequence, new-to-S.H.I.E.L.D. director Kevin Tancharoen used his experience from Mortal Kombat: Legacy to highlight how far the action elements of the show have come since the early days." and also noted the development of multiple characters as positive.
-Kevin Fitzpatrick of Screen Crush said "I had my trepidations about "Face My Enemy"'s cutesy-looking callbacks to more camp episodes and spy tropes, the kind you might expect from Chuck, back in the day.
-The hour certainly danced over that line here and there, what with May and Coulson’s only means to recover an important artifact lying in a lavish party, the stock laser grid security alarm, May's mirror image fight, and other such throwback fare, but I’d say "Face My Enemy" ended up more of a celebratory self-aware subversion, rather than a sign of the season running out on empty just yet."
+Kevin Fitzpatrick of ScreenCrush said "I had my trepidations about "Face My Enemy"'s cutesy-looking callbacks to more camp episodes and spy tropes, the kind you might expect from Chuck, back in the day.
+The hour certainly danced over that line here and there, what with May and Coulson's only means to recover an important artifact lying in a lavish party, the stock laser grid security alarm, May's mirror image fight, and other such throwback fare, but I'd say "Face My Enemy" ended up more of a celebratory self-aware subversion, rather than a sign of the season running out on empty just yet."